amylour/everneed/README.md

 ### Sprints

 My Sprints were broken down into appropriately sized chunks from the beginning and I followed them to the best of my abilities.
-It is difficult to quantify the time taken exactly for each sprint as running a busy household outside of the course meant the hours the project was completed in were outside of the normal working week.
+It is difficult to quantify the time taken exactly for each sprint as running a busy household outside of the course meant the hours the project was completed in hours outside of the normal working week.
 I have done my best to record them below.
 They are representative of a general timeframe of focus on the project areas.

 | Sprint No. | Sprint Content | Start/Finish Dates |
 |------------|----------------|--------------------|